 The document outlines why women’s leadership and feminist analysis is central to any real action on the Sustainable Development Goals (SDGs) and offers governments and businesses a path forward in ensuring global warming stays below 1.5 degrees celsius.
 Governments must get in step with our communities and start taking the bold and ambitious action necessary to protect our communities and the Earth from further destruction.

-In the recommendations to Stockholm+50, we outline this connection between women’s leadership and climate change in detail.
-As I’ve mentioned previously, women are critical drivers of climate solutions, yet are bearing the brunt of climate impacts.
+In the recommendations to Stockholm+50, we detail this connection between women’s leadership and climate change.
+As I’ve mentioned, women are critical drivers of climate solutions, yet bear the brunt of climate impacts.
 Studies have shown that a one unit increase in a country’s score on the Women’s Political Empowerment Index is associated with an 11.51% decrease in the country’s carbon emissions.
-Yet, women remain underrepresented in decision-making at the local, national, and international levels.
+Yet, women remain underrepresented in local, national, and international decision-making.

 Uplifting women’s and feminist leadership and solutions is necessary as we reach this vital point for humanity.